Optimal Stationary Synchronization of Heterogeneous Linear Multi-Agent Systems: Introduction

 on infinite horizons $t_{\text{f}}\rightarrow\infty$, for which $\lim_{t\to\infty}\yt_{i}(t)\neq\zero$.
 We suppose the weights $\Q_i\succ0$ and $\R_i\succ0$ are additional design parameters.
 These will allow each agent to balance the importance of synchronization versus input-energy consumption individually -- even when EXS is infeasible, e.g. due to under-actuation for less inputs than outputs.

 Notice that finding an optimal control is not a trivial task since $\lim_{t_{\text{f}}\to\infty}J_{t_{\text{f}}}(\cdot)=\infty$ for any $\u_{i}(\cdot)$ in general~\cite{Anderson2007}.
-Nevertheless, under reasonable assumptions on infinite horizons, i.e. bounded $\yol(t)$, \cite{Bernhard2017b} derived a time-invariant control which was proven to be strongly optimal.
+Nevertheless, under reasonable assumptions on infinite horizons, i.e. bounded $\yol(t)$, \cite{Bernhard2017b} derives a time-invariant control which is proven to be strongly optimal considering an equivalent LQT problem.
 This forms the basis of our approach.
 We will carry out some modifications to adapt the results to MAS, e.g. a definition of stationary optimality at the end of \secref{sec_mas}.
 Then we are ready to achieve OSS in \secref{sec_opt_syn}.
 Exploiting results in \cite{Bernhard2016}, we are also able to introduce a parametric optimization problem (OP) whose solution satisfies the algebraic equations in~\cite{Bernhard2017b}.

 As discussed above, a certain bound on the $j$-th component of the synchronization error: $\vert \widetilde y_{ij} \vert \leq \epsilon_{ij}$ is often desired.
 To this end, we will introduce an OP in \secref{sec_opt_err_syn} which constitutes an inverse problem in a wider sense.
 Meaning that the goal is to obtain a $\Q_i$ which leads to an input-energy efficient optimal control so that given feasible bounds are satisfied.
 We call this an \textit{error-bounded} OSS (EBOSS).
 Here, the objective function will be motivated by the OP previously mentioned.
 The OP in question involves bilinear and linear matrix (in)equalities (BMI, LMI); hence, an efficient path-following algorithm, e.g. see \cite{Ostertag2008}, is implemented.